Home Owner Tips & Information

 Chances are the seller has a broker.
 Make sure you have good representation on closing day, whether it is your broker, attorney or both.
 Having representation ensures that all bases are covered and no detail is missed.

 By following these few suggestions, closing day will leave you as a blissful homeowner.
-For more information on buying a new home, visit the National Association of Home Builders website.
+For more information on buying a new home, visit the How to Navigate the New Closing Rules on the NAHB website.